Invite friends and family to read the obituary and add memories.

-Funeral services will be held Saturday, January 26 at 11:00 am at the Episcopal Church of the Heavenly Rest, 602 Meander in Abilene, with Rev. Karen Boyd officiating.
-Internment will follow at the church’s columbarium.
-Services are under the direction of The Hamil Family Funeral Home, 6449 Buffalo Gap Road, Abilene.
+Funeral services will be held on Saturday, January 31, 2026, at 11:00 am, at the Episcopal Church of the Heavenly Rest, 602 Meander in Abilene, with Rev. Karen Boyd officiating.
+Interment will follow at the church’s columbarium.
+Services are under the direction of The Hamil Family Funeral Home, 6440 Buffalo Gap Road, Abilene.

 Chuck was preceded in death by his father Orrin, mother Gertrude Haas, brother Daryl, and sister Judith.
-He is survived by wife Priscilla, daughter Elizabeth Lea Shoemaker, and daughter Jennifer Eve Bole.
+He is survived by his wife Priscilla, daughter Elizabeth Lea Shoemaker, and daughter Jennifer Eve Bole, as well as five granddaughters Katherine, Jessica, Alice, Caroline, and Hannah, and two young great-grandchildren Arthur and Clara.

 Church Of The Heavenly Rest